avipars/PowershellUtils/README.md

 [links](https://github.com/avipars/PowershellUtils/tree/main/links)

-- If you have a bunch of URLs in a text file, it can open all the links at once in Google Chrome
+- If you have a bunch of URLs in a text file, these scripts can open all the links at once in Google Chrome

 [misc](https://github.com/avipars/PowershellUtils/tree/main/misc)